Cheapest eSIM phones for 2026: Affordable phones for as low as $199

 Price: $399

-The base model Pixel 8a includes 128 GB of storage, offers solid performance, and even an AI-infused, high-quality camera, making it a solid purchase for anyone on a budget.
+The base model Pixel 9a includes 128 GB of storage, offers solid performance, and even an AI-infused, high-quality camera, making it a solid purchase for anyone on a budget.

-Check out our guide on how to set up an eSIM on Google Pixel and get connected.
+Check out our guide on how to activate up an eSIM on Google Pixel and get connected.

 Price: $399.99

 Samsung is another name that has been in the eSIM game for a while.
 However, they didn’t start offering eSIM support in their budget line until fairly recently.
-The Samsung Galaxy A35 retails for $399.99, and it was released in March 2024, making it a relatively new phone.
+The Samsung Galaxy A36 retails for $399.99, and it was released in March 2025, making it a relatively new phone.

 The base model includes 128 GB of storage, 6 GB of RAM, and a camera with an enhanced sensor, offering solid performance for the price.
-You may be able to find the phone even cheaper in online stores like Amazon, with some new phones available for as low as $300.
+You may be able to find the phone even cheaper in online stores like Amazon, with some new phones available at a discount.

 Not a fan of Android phones?
 You don’t have to spend $1,000+ to have an iPhone with eSIM capabilities.
-The first iPhone SE was launched in 2020.
-The model was then re-released in 2022 and is still sold in Apple stores to this day.
+The iPhone 17e is Apple’s most affordable current iPhone, launched in March 2026 with the latest A19 chip, a 48MP camera with 4K Dolby Vision video, and 256 GB of base storage.

 Once you have your phone, check out our guide on setting up an eSIM on your iPhone.

-Comparison of prices of cell phones with eSIM
+Price comparison of cheapest cell phones with eSIM

-While there aren’t that many other options under $500 on the market, let’s take a quick look at a few more affordable eSIM phones you can buy new right now.
+While there aren’t that many other options under $500, here are a few more of the cheapest eSIM phones you can buy new right now.
 Keep in mind that the prices may differ depending on where you’re buying your phone.

 Will cheap eSIM phones work with any carrier?

-Having eSIM compatibility doesn’t mean that you’ll be able to use your phone with any carrier.
+Finding the cheapest eSIM phone is only half the job.
+Having eSIM compatibility doesn’t mean you’ll be able to use it with any carrier.
 Before buying your phone, contact your carrier to make sure it supports eSIM activation on the model you want to buy and isn’t locked to another carrier.

 In some cases, eSIM compatibility can also be affected by the region you’re in.
 This means that if you bought your phone in a different country, you may not be able to use eSIMs.
 However, cases like these are rare, and in general, any eSIM phone will work with a majority of carriers.